KeckObservatory/mKTL/doc/glossary.rst

 		the key-value pairs in a given store.
 When client requests are initiated it is the daemon that will be contacted to satisfy the request.
-This is analagous to a KTL dispatcher, or an EPICS IOC.
+This is analagous to a KTL dispatcher or an EPICS IOC.

  * **Store**:
 	      A store is an aggregation of individual key-value pairs.